alison985/enova-career-ladder-backup/software_engineering/core_engineer.md

 ## Subject Matter Expert
 * Leads & recommends direction for project/product.

-## Core & Ranger Tours
-* Combined with Sr SE I
+## Engineer Exchange
+* Participation in 1 engineer exchange for at least 6 weeks with another Core or Ranger team*
+* Individual Managers arrange engineer exchanges.
+Submit to for approval.

 # Lead Software Engineer
 ## People Mangement
-* Leads a Ranger squad
+* Leads a Ranger squad or Mini-Squad (4 person team within a Core team.
+Think Squidbillies on UK).

 ## Communication
 * Interacting with PM & stakeholders, understanding business problems and requirements and articulating solutions.